angristan/awesome-stars/README.md

 - [FlareSolverr/FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) - Proxy server to bypass Cloudflare protection
 - [jesec/flood](https://github.com/jesec/flood) - A modern web UI for various torrent clients with a Node.js backend and React frontend.
 - [joelshepherd/tabliss](https://github.com/joelshepherd/tabliss) - An extensible New Tab web extension written in TypeScript, React and Redux.
-- [goenning/webping.cloud](https://github.com/goenning/webping.cloud) - Test your network latency to the nearest cloud provider in AWS, Azure, GCP and DigitalOcean directly from your browser.
+- [goenning/webping.cloud](https://github.com/goenning/webping.cloud) - Test your network latency to the nearest cloud provider in AWS, Azure, GCP, Alibaba Cloud, IBM Cloud, Oracle Cloud and DigitalOcean directly from your browser.
 - [matthprost/Scaleway-Manager](https://github.com/matthprost/Scaleway-Manager) - Scaleway Manager is an IONIC application that use Scaleway API to manage your servers.
 - [Gaafar/dev-fonts](https://github.com/Gaafar/dev-fonts) - List of fonts for coding
 - [desktop/desktop](https://github.com/desktop/desktop) - Simple collaboration from your desktop